Ingredients:

 1. Using a large bowl, whisk flour, sugar, salt and baking powder until combined.
 Put bowl in refrigerator for later.

-2. Using a small bowl whisk egg until beaten.
+2. Using a medium bowl whisk egg until beaten.
 Whisk in buttermilk, vanilla extract and lime zest until combined.
 Put bowl in refrigerator for later.

 3. Let both bowls refrigerate for at least 15 minutes or more.